nuxodin/domProxy/README.md

 // returns all parents matching

 nodeList.ensureId()
-// returns the id of the first Element, if it has none, it generates one
+// returns the id of the Element, if it has none, it generates one

 nodeList.on(types, listener, options)
 // add event listeners for multiple types (eg.'click mouseover')